alchitry/alchitry.github.io/content/tutorials/basic-cpu.md

 This way, the CPU can directly control the LEDs by writing to this address!

 Why use address `128`?
-In practice could have chosen any address, but the reason we used `128` instead of, say `0`, is because the first half of the address space is typically reserved for RAM.
+In practice, we could have chosen any address, but the reason we used `128` instead of, say `0`, is because the first half of the address space is typically reserved for RAM.

 Our CPU doesn't currently have access to RAM, but we _could_ hook it up to some.